Due to the nature of the funeral rites of the Torajan people (such as animal sacrifice) this article may disturb some readers.

 Whilst I was keen to gain an insight into their culture and practices, it was still difficult for me to witness something that goes against my personal beliefs.

-It was so archaic, as if I had stepped back into civilisation long ago, back to the ancient cultures I used to read about as a child.
+As if I had stepped back into civilisation long ago, back to the ancient cultures I used to read about as a child.

 I also recognised that this was a dying culture, a ritual which was unlikely to stand the test of modern times for much longer.